polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 Before starting additional nodes, ensure you've properly configured their keys as described in the [Add Keys to the Keystore](#add-keys-to-the-keystore) section.
 For this node, the keys should be stored under the `/tmp/node02` base path.

-To add a second validator to the private network run the following command:
+To add a second validator to the private network, run the following command:

 ```bash
 ./target/release/solochain-template-node \